Perspective | Covid-19 has created new jobs — for scammers preying on the unemployed

 In Maryland, Attorney General Brian E. Frosh (D) announced enforcement actions against several companies pitching franchise opportunities.
 In another scheme, promoters targeted members of the African immigrant community, promising huge returns on their investments in a cryptocurrency, a highly risky proposition even when it’s a legitimate investment.

 “The past year has been especially difficult for many families who’ve lost their source of income due to the covid pandemic,” Frosh said during a news conference call.
 “In some cases, families are desperate to make ends meet, pay for much-needed health care or simply put food on the table.
-And, in addition to all the other pain this pandemic has caused, it made many Americans become especially vulnerable to income and unwise investment opportunities.”
+And, in addition to all the other pain this pandemic has caused, it made many Americans become especially vulnerable to income scams and unwise investment opportunities.”

 The FTC has taken legal action against a number of bogus income cons, many of which are just preposterous.